cabo/deref-id/draft-bormann-t2trg-deref-id.md

 [^status]

-[^status]: The present -01 version is a stub to draw some attention to the
+[^status]: The present -03 revision discusses the continuum between
-    opportunity that this pattern would benefit from a common description, documenting its benefits and pitfalls, and some mitigations for the latter.
+    entirely relying on the result of dereferencing an identifier and building in knowledge of all expected identifiers, and it mentions further pitfalls of using dereferenceable identifiers.

 --- middle